jimfrenette/uiCookbook/README.md

 # uiCookbook

-## Easy Web Server
+## Easy Browsersync Server

 *   [/easybs](/easybs)

-    An HTML 5 Template with a NPM package config to install a minimal set of development tools including a web server and Gulp task runner.
+    An HTML 5 Template with a NPM package config to install a minimal set of development tools including a Browsersync server and Gulp task runner.
-    NOTE: this web server is in the [gulp-webserver branch](https://github.com/jimfrenette/uiCookbook/tree/gulp-webserver) - [master](https://github.com/jimfrenette/uiCookbook/tree/master) contains the Easy Browsersync server.

 ### Geocode